mikkokallio/bicep-workshop/README.md

 # After the workshop

 When you're done, you can delete the resource group that you used for deploying resources.
 That removes not only the rg but also any resources.

-# To be checked
-- What's this: The configuration value of bicep.use_binary_from_path has been set to 'false'.
-- Anatomy of template/module, slide vs article.
-Symbolic names vs Azure names, etc.